infomark-org/infomark-docs/docs/content/guides/overview.md

 ### Workers

 Part of the backend are **workers**, which are separate processes that handle the auto-testing of uploads.
-These worker *can* be distributed across multiple machines.
+These workers *can* be distributed across multiple machines.
 We recommend using one worker process for 100 students.
 The workers can be added or removed at any time.
-Infomark uses AMPQ as a message broker.
+InfoMark uses AMPQ as a message broker.
 Each submission will be held in a queue and each worker will execute one job concurrently to avoid too much system load.
 Our recommendation is one worker per available CPU core.

 The used amount of memory per submission can be configured.
 Memory-swapping is deactivated.

 ### Console

-To avoid manual interaction with the database InfoMark provides a console to run several commands like enrolling a student into a course/group, set the role of a user.
+To avoid manual interaction with the database, InfoMark provides a console to run several commands like enrolling a student into a course/group, set the role of a user.

 ```bash
 ./infomark console user find jane.doe